What is your Information Night schedule?

 How many classrooms, students, and teachers do you have?
 What is the student:teacher ratio?

 We have two large, open floors with lots of space and light and as much of nature as we can bring inside!
-Licensed for 36 students, we have a maximum of 18 students in each classroom (upstairs and downstairs), with one lead Montessori teacher in each classroom, accompanied by an assistant.
+Licensed for 36 students, we have a maximum of 18 students in each classroom, with one lead Montessori teacher in each classroom, accompanied by an assistant.
 Each student receives ample one-on-one time with teachers, in addition to self-directed individual and group activities.

 What are school hours?
 Do you offer both full- and part-time programs?

 We are open Monday through Friday, from 8 am to 6 pm.
-Our traditional uninterrupted work period is from 8 am to 11 am, which is followed by an organic lunch, a nap period, and after-school activities from 3:30 to 6 pm.
+We are full-time only and do not offer part-time programs at this time.
+Our traditional uninterrupted work period is from 8 am to 11 am, which is followed by an organic lunch, a nap period, and after-school activities.

 How much is tuition?

-Please inquire about the most updated tuition rates at our Information Night or via email.
-There is only one full-time tuition price plus an additional lunch fee.
+Please inquire about the most updated tuition rates via email.

 Does my child need to be potty trained?

-It is imperative that your child is fully potty trained at his or her time of enrollment.
-Your child must be able to be able to independently take care of all bathroom needs (using the bathroom, wiping, proper hand washing, etc).
+It is ideal that your child is fully potty trained at his or her time of enrollment.
+Your child must be able to be able to independently take care of all bathroom needs.
 It is very important that they have these skills before they begin.
 Thank you for understanding!

 We are willing to assist when a child has an “accident”, but due to the teacher:student ratio and the way our program is set up, we do not have the ability to assist with this process on a regular basis.